Secret of Mana: the seed that awakened my love for JRPGs

 - Conclusion: returning to the tree

 That was my first encounter with Secret of Mana.
+And, without my knowing it, my initiation into JRPGs.

 The child in front of the screen: discovering a universe

-The vivid colors, the intro music that seemed to tell a story before I even pressed “Start”…
+From the very beginning, something pulled me in.
+The vivid colors, the opening music that seemed to tell a story before I had even pressed “Start.”
+And above all, that feeling of holding a controller that had suddenly become a key…

 Even today, I think I write and create the same way: I rush in, I charge up, I pause to choose.